 8. Horse-ride or hike the Hollywood Hills

 Bearing in mind that the Hollywood Hills are slap-bang in the middle of the second largest city in the United States it’s surprising how much of an unspoilt wilderness feel the area has retained.
 One of the best ways of experiencing it is by saddling up and riding a horse from Sunset Ranch through the ravines and over the peaks.
 If you don’t fancy that how about a hike?
-Our Mount Hollywood Hike meets in Griffith Park, at the Greek Theatre, and from there goes all the way to the top of Mount Hollywood, which has the best views of L.A. in the city.
-After that we hike down to Griffith Observatory, which is also definitely a must do if you’re visiting the area.
+Our Mount Hollywood Hike meets in Griffith Park, at the Greek Theatre, and from there goes all the way to the top of Mount Hollywood, which has some of the best views of L.A. in the city.
+After that we hike down to Griffith Observatory, which is definitely a must do if you’re visiting.

 Many people don’t realize that Los Angeles has a very rich architectural heritage.
 You can find beautiful buildings scattered throughout the city, especially in downtown, but also in many other areas – including Hollywood.
 Frank Lloyd Wright, one of America’s greatest architects, actually lived in the city for a while and completed several buildings here.
 One of the most famous is Hollyhock House, which he designed for oil heiress Aline Barnsdall.
 A very interesting lady herself, Ms Barnsdall reportedly fell out with the celebrated architect (who was assisted extensively on this project by Rudolph Schindler) and ultimately, in 1927, she gave the house and grounds to the city of Los Angeles which turned it into a public park.